-Are you telling your own story or reacting to someone else’s version of it?
+Are you telling your own story, or reacting to someone else’s perception?

-People with solid work ethics and great character are kind of the wizards behind the curtains these days.
-I’m thinking of farmers and health professionals in particular, yet you may be reading this and nodding yes in agreement because you feel this way too, even if you aren’t one of these noble professions but also doing good work in your job.
+People with solid work ethics, commitment, training, and the ability to make complex things look easy are kind of the wizards behind the curtains these days.
+I’m thinking of farmers, retailers, and health professionals in particular, especially after 2020.
+You may be reading this and nodding yes in agreement because you feel this way too, even if you aren’t one of these noble professions.
+Most of us are doing our best at whatever we do, even when no one notices.

-I’m not saying you should roll over and take it.
+I’m not saying we should roll over and take it.
 In fact, the opposite is true.
 We deserve to defend ourselves and our character when it is under attack.
 But that cannot become the default communication style.
 First of all, it’s not fun.
 Second of all, it can leave out the people who love you and appreciate your contributions.
-Third of all, sharing your truth from a pride and knowledge perspective is way better.
+Third of all, sharing your truth from a pride and knowledge perspective is much more helpful and positive.
+Imagine sharing the “why” behind what you do to a curious audience who doesn’t know anything about your area of expertise.
+You confidently share your story and get smiles, nods, and questions to learn more.
+People lean in to ask about the details so they can better grasp this new topic.
 Isn’t it great when we enjoy what we are doing, AND it makes a positive impact?
+Yes, indeed.
+Isn’t it great when someone appreciates that and wants to learn more?
 Yes, indeed.

-It doesn’t mean it was wrong before if you decide to do it differently moving forward.
+Understand that it doesn’t mean something was wrong before if we decide to try a different way moving forward.

 If you need/want to spend your time and energy differently, do it.
 How?
 By making a different choice today.
 Then the next day, and the day after that.